Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Choice of datasets

 \section{Choice of datasets}

 We present \ibgnns, a method best suited for large graphs, capable of effectively approximating directional graphs.
-Consequently, our primary experiments in \cref{subsec:exp_sgd} follow the standard graph coarsening and condensation benchmarks Reddit \cite{GraphSAGE} and Flickr \cite{zeng2019graphsaint} where \ibgnns demonstrates state-of-the-art performance.
-Additionally, \ibgnns can be viewed as a method for handling directed graphs.
-To evaluate its performance in this domain, we conduct experiments on standard directed graph datasets Squirrel, Chameleon \cite{pei2020geom}, and Tolokers \cite{platonov2023critical}, where it also achieves state-of-the-art results.
+Consequently, our primary experiments in \cref{subsec:exp_sgd} follow the standard graph coarsening and condensation benchmarks Reddit \citep{GraphSAGE}, Flickr \citep{zeng2019graphsaint}, Ogbn-Arxiv and products \citep{hu2020open}, where \ibgnns demonstrates state-of-the-art performance.
+We note that the large-graph benchmarks we use are undirected, as there are no commonly adopted large-scale directed graph datasets.

+Additionally, \ibgnns are used for handling directed graphs.
+To evaluate its performance in this domain, we conduct experiments on standard directed graph datasets Squirrel, Chameleon \citep{pei2020geom}, and Tolokers \citep{platonov2023critical}, where it also achieves state-of-the-art results.
 Finally, our graph approximation method proves particularly efficient for spatio-temporal datasets, where a fixed topology supports time-varying signals.
 We validate this by experimenting with \ibgnns on the METR-LA and PEMS-BAY \cite{li2017diffusion} datasets, where it matches the effectiveness of methods that are specifically designed for spatio-temporal data.